-Apprenticeships place students in a direct one-on-one mentoring relationship with an elder, a master artist, or a cultural expert who is willing to share his or her expertise and experience with an IAIA student.
+Museum Studies apprenticeships place students in a direct one-on-one mentoring relationship with an elder, a professional in the field, or a cultural expert who is willing to share her or his expertise and experience with an IAIA Museum Studies student.
 The student is to provide assistance to the mentor on a specific project or undertaking.
-In this way, through observation and direct involvement, students will become familiar with new artistic processes, cultural practices, and related approaches.
-All students keep a journal to document their learning.
-Each student will write a final reflective paper.
-Mentors will complete an evaluation commenting on student learning through this experience.
-(Prerequisite: Museum Studies students with second-year standing or above)
+In this way, through observation and direct involvement, students will become familiar with specific and unique aspects of the field.